pnp/blog/content/post/introduction-to-json.md

 ```

 Mascots could have any number of nicknames or none at all, and an array
 allows you to list them.
-Parker\'s sister Penny doesn\'t have any
+Parker's sister Penny doesn't have any
 nicknames.
 ```
     {